-“Netanyahu claimed that Israel ‘took away all the settlements, took them apart’ and ‘even disinterred people from their graves’ in Gaza.”
+CLAIM: “Netanyahu claimed that Israel ‘took away all the settlements, took them apart’ and ‘even disinterred people from their graves’ in Gaza.”

 The third “falsehood” listed by ThinkProgress requires no exegesis.
 Israel of course did evacuate every single settlement from Gaza, as even ThinkProgress acknowledges, and it did relocate graves.
 There was nothing false in this statement by Netanyahu.

 4. Palestinians name public squares after murderers, but Israelis don’t.